fenix01/cheatengine-library/README.md

 What's new ?

+1.0.1 :
+- added a c#wrapper and a c# example

 1.0.0 :
 - added the compiled library in the release page
-- added a dll directory for anyone who wants to customize by himself this dll
+- added a dll directory for anyone who wants to customize this dll
-- added a wrapper directory that contains headers for various programming languages. (c++, and delphi for now)
+- added a wrapper directory that contains headers for various programming languages. (c++, delphi, c#)
 - added a c++ example to call the dll
 - added a new function to the library to remove a script